Skip to Content

 We haven’t hiked to Wenkchemna Pass with our kids (7 and 9 years old) yet, but we recently hiked to Lake O’Brien, which has very similar stats.

-Don’t miss these other best Banff day-hikes with kids.
+Don’t miss these other fun kid-friendly Banff hiking trails.

 Where to Stop for Lunch or a Break